KenCorbettJr/html5sql/README.md

 1. `html5sql.openDatabase(databaseName, displayName, estimatedSize)`

     The `html5sql.openDatabase()` is a light wrapper for the native `openDatabase` function.
-It open's a connection to your database and saves a reference to that connection for you.
+It opens a connection to your database and saves a reference to that connection for you.
     It needs to be called before you can process any SQL statements.